pyvlad/web50-project2/README.md

     - click on another channel (and thus join it),
     - click second time on current channel (and not be in any channel),
     - close the browser (last active channel will be loaded next time).
+5. the user can leave messages when connected to a channel and delete his own messages (that's the personal touch)

 ### Project files include